SSWConsulting/SSW.Rules.Content/rules/do-you-know-that-you-should-never-throw-an-exception-using-system-exception/rule.md

     }
 ```
 ::: good
-Figure: Good example - A specific exception is thrown which I can specifically catch, the message is consistently formatted and a consuming application can understand what was wrong with their request easily
+Figure: Good example - A specific exception is thrown which you can specifically catch, the message is consistently formatted and a consuming application can understand what was wrong with their request easily
 :::